 Yet we tend to forget the body.
 Society teaches us how much we should eat, what we should eat, when we should go to bed to be as productive as possible, and so on, because it’s supposedly healthy and good for the body.
 But the irony is that all this is brain intelligence rather than actually listening to your body’s cues.
 The brain can’t think for the body – rather, it’s about a conversation with the body.

-I’m here to help you rediscover your body and your body intelligence, reconnect with it, and engage in that conversation between body and mind.
+And once you’re ready, I’m also here to help you rediscover your body and your body intelligence, reconnect with it, and engage in that conversation between body and mind.
 I’m here to help you feel safe, and hopefully even at home in your body.
 I’m here to support you during stressful times and in your eating disorder or body image recovery.
 I’m also here for you if you have lost trust in your body for whatever reason, and want to restore that connection.

 Create Your Calm